turbot/guardrails-docs/docs/guides/servicenow/guardrails-to-servicenow-sync/index.md

     * `Check: Enabled`
     * `Enforce: Disabled`
     * `Enforce: Enabled`
-  * `Enforce: Enabled` will create and sync relationships as defined in the Template policy (explained below)
+  * `Enforce: Enabled` will create and sync relationships defined in the Template policy (explained below)
-  * `Enforce: Disabled` will remove all relationships as defined in the Template policy (explained below)
+  * `Enforce: Disabled` will remove all relationships defined in the Template policy (explained below)
 * `{Cloud Provider} > {Service} > {Resource Type} > ServiceNow > Relationships > Template`
-  * Template on how the relationships for the current Resource Type would be created
+  * Template on how the relationships for the current Resource Type will be created

 ### Relationships management